Hyprtxt/fresh-strapi.deno.dev/README.md

 deno test -A
 ```

-But you need to install chrome with this first:
+But you'll need to install chrome with this first:

 ```
 PUPPETEER_PRODUCT=chrome deno run -A --unstable https://deno.land/x/puppeteer@14.1.1/install.ts